michaelwro/mwrona-blog/content/posts/rocket-flight-computer-intro/index.md

 5. Design sensor fusion algorithms
 6. Develop software
 7. Ground testing
+8. Design a rocket
-8. First flight test
+8. First flight test!

 ## Ideas for Future Iterations

 These features would be nice to have and are good features for future iterations:

-- Transmit telemetry data to a ground station
+- Transmit telemetry data to a ground station.
-- Bluetooth connectivity + mobile app that displays flight data
+- Dual deployment system.
+- Engine TVC.
+- Fin control.